 The hardest part is waiting long enough for the bread to cool down before slicing and slathering with butter… I can’t describe just how delicious it is!

+I usually use a mix of wholemeal and white flour to make this bread.
 Right now it’s tough to find any but the most basic flour so this recipe uses plain white flour.

-But evenn if you have strong bread flour in your pantry I would advise you to use all purpose flour in this no yeast bread recipe.
+But evenn if you have bread flour in your pantry I would advise you to use all purpose flour in this no yeast bread recipe.